zaiisao/Documentation/en/Interactive Broadcast/start_live_android.md

 ### 7. Set the local video view

-If you are implementing an audio broadcast, skip to [Join a channel](#join_channel).

-After setting the channel profile and client role, set the local video view before joining the channel so that the broadcaster can see the local video in the broadcast..
+After setting the channel profile and user role, set the local video view before joining the channel so that the broadcaster can see the local video in the broadcast.
 Follow these steps to configure the local video view:

-* Call the `enableVideo` method to enable the video module.
+1. Call the `enableVideo` method to enable the video module.
-* Call the `createRendererView` method to create a SurfaceView object.
+2. Call the `createRendererView` method to create a SurfaceView object.
-* Call the `setupLocalVideo` method to configure the local video display settings.
+3. Call the `setupLocalVideo` method to configure the local video display settings.

 ```java
 private void setupLocalVideo() {